borisding/universsr/resources/USERGUIDE.md

-## Folder Structure
+## Directory Structure
-Below is a tree view of project folder structure in this starter, along with the short descriptions:
+- Below is a tree view of project folder structure in this starter, along with the short descriptions:

 ```
 |--